Mork & Mindy/Laverne & Shirley/Fonz Hour: Mork & Mindy

+Episodes of Mork & Mindy

 Laverne & Shirley with The Fonz

 This segment is a continuation of Laverne & Shirley in the Army, the only difference being the addition of The Fonz (voiced by Henry Winkler) and his dog Mr. Cool (voiced by Frank Welker; from The Fonz and the Happy Days Gang) as mechanics in the army camp's motor pool.
 Cindy Williams quit her role as Shirley on the live-action sitcom Laverne & Shirley in August 1982.
 Conversely, Williams' role in the animated series was taken over by friend Lynne Marie Stewart.
 Only eight episodes were produced.
 Thus, the existing segments produced up to that point were rerun for the rest of the series.
 Except for a few publicity cel paintings, no further plans for the series were made.